swansonk14/graphing_fleas/README.md

 ## References

-This simulator was inspired by the Graphing Fleas project from 18.821 - Project Laboratory in Mathematics, taught by Haynes Miller in spring 2018.
+This simulator was inspired by the Graphing Fleas project from the MIT class [18.821 - Project Laboratory in Mathematics](http://math.mit.edu/classes/18.821/), taught by Haynes Miller in spring 2018.